newfurniturey/as3lib/README.md

 as3lib
 ======

-Misc.
-ActionScript 3 classes compiled into a single "framework"
+Miscellaneous ActionScript 3 classes compiled into a single "framework".

+Some classes are coupled through custom events, others are small-to-large utilities.